ArtinJ2008/LUCAS/docs/09-emergence-and-evolution.md

 ## Persistence in an open system

-An entity \(e\) is persistent only relative to an identity rule and observation window.
+An entity $e$ is persistent only relative to an identity rule and observation window.
 Record its survival function:

 $$
 S_e(t)=\Pr(T_e>t),
 $$

-where \(T_e\) is time until dissolution, cleavage below the identity threshold, boundary exit, or another declared terminal event.
+where $T_e$ is time until dissolution, cleavage below the identity threshold, boundary exit, or another declared terminal event.
 Do not count repeated reclassification of the same material as repeated formation.